 Listen to host Radu Palamariu pick the brains of industry experts on the aptly-named Leaders in Supply Chain and Logistics Podcast.
 This show offers a candid look at the way different supply chain leaders embrace change within the industry and how they think about the value of their decisions.
 The leadership interviewed on the show is diverse, delivering equally varied perspectives on management styles and decision-making approaches.
 And at 30-45 minutes per episode with some complex topics, it’s a supply chain podcast that deserves your undivided attention.

 FreightWaves has been a mainstay for supply chain insights and reporting for years.
 It’s no surprise they host not one, but nearly a dozen different podcasts — all relevant to supply chain professionals.
 Each show offers a different focus and perspective on the industry, from the What the Truck?
-Podcast on trucking, to the FreightWaves Insiders show that interviews top 3PLs from around the world.
+Podcast covering industry news, to the FreightWaves Insiders show that interviews top 3PLs from around the world.
 Experiment with a couple or listen to them all for a comprehensive look at the state of supply chain today.
 However, beware—most episodes are 45 minutes long, which can quickly lead to a backlog if you’re keeping up with each “FreightCast.”

 Logistics Matters with DC Velocity